 Once enabled, this plugin should result in the processing of log files (along with other scheduled tasks, such as review and subscription reminders).

 This script expects an accompanying parameter in the form of a pointer to an XML file describing the scheduled task.
 This file will differ depending on whether you are using OJS log files, external log files (eg. Apache log files), or OJS log files with an automated staging process.
 Most journals will be using the simple “OJS log file” option (option 1 below).
-The location of these XML files are slightly different depending on whether you are using OJS 2 or 3.
-The full commands are as follows, and will have to be added to the server cron job, ideally so that they run daily.
+The full commands are as follows and will have to be added to the server cron job, ideally so that they run daily.

 |OJS log files||php tools/runScheduledTasks.php plugins/generic/usageStats/scheduledTasks.xml|